This post contains affiliate links. We may earn a small commission at no extra cost to you.

 The Kure Kaiji Curry (呉海自カレー) programme is a certification system in which local Kure restaurants serve curry recipes passed directly from specific Japan Maritime Self-Defense Force ships.
 The process is precise: JMSDF chefs from each vessel teach their recipe to the restaurant kitchen, and the ship's captain must taste-test the result and certify it before it can be put on the menu.
 A restaurant serving curry they call "JS Sōryū curry" without that certification would simply be lying.

-As of the 2025–2026 seal-rally season, approximately 22 certified restaurants participate in the programme.
+In the current 2026–2027 seal-rally season, 23 certified restaurants participate in the programme (up from 22 the previous year).
 Each serves a different ship's recipe, so the city has become, in practical terms, a distributed mess hall — you can eat your way through a fleet's worth of curry if you have enough lunches.

 For Kure specifically, the story is tighter than it is in Yokosuka or other JMSDF ports.
 Kure was the Imperial Navy's largest arsenal — the yard that built the Yamato and the submarines.
 The JMSDF base there inherited that identity, and the local curry culture reflects it directly.
-In 2016, Kure city even added a child-friendly version of JMSDF curry to the elementary school lunch programme.
+Secondary sources report that around 2016, Kure city incorporated a child-friendly version of JMSDF curry into the elementary school lunch programme — though this awaits confirmation against a Kure City primary source.

 How do I get to the Kure naval curry district from Hiroshima?